About Biomedical Equipment Technology

 How much does a Medical Equipment Repairer make?

 Medical equipment repairers install, maintain, and repair patient care equipment.
-According to the Bureau of Labor Statistics Medical Equipment Repairers have an average annual wage of $48,820.
+According to the Bureau of Labor Statistics medical equipment repairers make a mean salary of $52,260 a year.

 About Dental Assisting